 For example, if you want simple and straightforward software across all functions, Mailerlite is a better option.
 Whilst it comes with a free plan, even its paid plans are still quite affordable and budget-friendly for any business.
 MailChimp on the other end starts simply with its modern user interface – if you want a fancier yet, affordable software – MailChimp is best.

 You needn’t even worry about getting accustomed to its interface as you will enjoy the in-app support as you go.
-Furthermore, across several features, MailChimp offers more advancement to allow you to take your email marketing to a whole new level.
-MailChimp does exceptionally well with advanced features such as its in-depth reporting, segmentation, and automation.
+Furthermore, across several features, Mailerlite offers more advancement to allow you to take your email marketing to a whole new level.
+MailChimp does exceptionally well in its easy-to-use features but lacks some advanced features such as its in-depth reporting, segmentation, and automation.